Deep Blue Sea 2

 Deep Blue Sea 2 is a 2018 American science fiction horror film directed by Darin Scott.
-It is a stand-alone sequel to the 1999 film Deep Blue Sea and the second installment of the Deep Blue Sea film series, and stars Danielle Savre, Michael Beach, and Rob Mayes.
-In the film, a shark conservationist is hired to consult on a top-secret project involving genetically enhanced bull sharks funded by a pharmaceutical billionaire.
+It is a stand-alone sequel to the 1999 film Deep Blue Sea and the second installment of the Deep Blue Sea film series, and stars Danielle Savre, Michael Beach and Rob Mayes.
+In the film, shark conservationist Misty Calhoun is hired to consult on a top-secret project involving genetically enhanced bull sharks funded by pharmaceutical billionaire Carl Durant.
 However, the highly intelligent super-sharks turn on their masters and begin to pick them off one by one.
-The film was released direct-to-video on April 17, 2018.
+The film was released direct-to-video by Warner Bros.
+Home Entertainment on April 17, 2018.
 It was followed by Deep Blue Sea 3.

 Plot

+In a small boat off the coast of South Africa, two fishermen are killing sharks to harvest their dorsal fins.
+A warning is sent out over the radio and via flare, advising all vessels to leave the area immediately as it is dangerous, but the fishermen refuse to leave.
+A group of bull sharks begins to repeatedly ram their boat in co-ordinated fashion, knocking them into the water where they are killed.

 Shark conservationist Misty Calhoun is invited to visit the sea-based facility Akhelios by pharmaceutical billionaire Carl Durant.
-She and neurobiology students Leslie and Daniel Kim are taken to the facility by Durant's associate Craig Burns on a motorboat.
-When they arrive, they meet Durant, as well as the facility's crew, which include shark trainers Trent Slater, Mike Shutello, and Josh Hooper, and computer technician Aaron Ellroy.
-As a demonstration, Durant throws Aaron into the water, letting the sharks chase him: at the last possible second, he uses a special device to drive them away in formation.
-Durant explains that he has been genetically altering the brains of five bull sharks to make them smarter, which renders Misty concerned.
+She and neurobiology students Leslie and Daniel Kim are taken to the facility by Carl's associate Craig Burns on a motorboat.
+When they arrive, they meet Carl, as well as the facility's crew, which include shark trainers Trent Slater, Mike Shutello and Josh Hooper, and computer technician Aaron Ellroy.
+As a demonstration, Carl throws Aaron into the water, letting the sharks chase him: at the last possible second, he uses a special device to drive them away in formation.
+Carl explains that he has been genetically altering the brains of five bull sharks to make them smarter, which renders Misty concerned.

-The group subsequently convenes in the wet lab, where Durant explains to Misty that the reason he invited her is that the alpha shark, Bella, has been acting strangely, to which Misty concludes is because she is pregnant.
-Durant is puzzled by this because her pregnancy did not come up on any tests they ran on her, and Misty theorizes that their genetic alterations hid this.
-Durant then brings Bella into the wet lab, and has Josh take samples of her saliva, although Bella attempts to bite his arm; he narrowly avoids this.
+The group subsequently convenes in the wet lab, where Carl explains to Misty that the reason he invited her is that the alpha shark, Bella, has been acting strangely, to which Misty concludes is because she is pregnant.
+Carl is puzzled by this because her pregnancy did not come up on any tests they ran on her, and Misty theorizes that their genetic alterations hid this.
+Carl then brings Bella into the wet lab, and has Josh take samples of her saliva, although Bella attempts to bite his arm; he narrowly avoids this.
 Meanwhile, on the surface, a second shark pushes the motorboat into an electric control box, causing it to explode, and creating significant damage.
 This also shuts down some systems within the facility.
 The sharks then begin flooding the facility and Craig is killed while the others are inside the wet lab.
 Misty then realizes that Bella went into labor after being dropped back into the pool, and has given birth to a series of shark pups, which previously attacked Craig.